roblingjohn/gt-homework-09-READMEgen/README.md

 Use the command "npm i" to install dependencies.

 ## Usage
-This is a standard repo.
+This is a normal repo.

 ## License
 This project is licensed under the MIT license.

 ## Contributing
-Please do not contribute.
+Do not contribute.

 ## Tests
 Use the command "npm test" to run tests.